Indie Games RETROspective | Stephen King's Discordia

 Discordia showed that not only was there interest in a Dark Tower game, but that a game was possible at all.
 Who knows, Discordia may offer inspiration for other King games in the future.
 Hopefully ones based on The Dark Tower, though I’ll honestly take anything at this point.
 A Pet Sematary game?
 Count me in.
 A game based on The Stand?
 Shut up and take my money.

 In all seriousness, I hope to see more games like Discordia in the future.
-If (or when) another Dark Tower game happens, you bet I’ll be posting nonstop about it here on IndieObscura.
+And you know what they say in the Dark Tower books... all things serve the Beam.